PaulaGili/Predicting-Loan-Defaults-Using-Machine-Learning/README.md

 pytest tests/ -v
 ```

-Tests use synthetic DataFrames — no need to download the full dataset.
+Tests use synthetic DataFrames, no need to download the full dataset.

 ---